AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 >![NOTE]
 >
 >1.
 If you belong to multiple organizations, you will need to select the appropriate organization from the dropdown.
 >1.
 To submit a case, you must be entitled to support.
-To submit a case, you must be entitled to support.
 If you are not, a bar will appear at the top of the page informing you that you are not a support-entitled user in the organization.

 1. Click on **Support** in the header.
 It will open the Support's homepage.